 Block Periodization

-Block periodization involves concentrating on specific fitness qualities for short periods (usually 2-4 weeks) before moving on to the next block.
+Block periodization involves concentrating on specific fitness qualities for short stretches (usually 2-4 weeks) before moving on to the next block.
 This approach allows for greater specialization and can be particularly effective for athletes with multiple performance peaks throughout the year.

 Undulating Periodization